 If you have bloating, there are several things you can try.
 For starters, pay attention to your diet.
 Avoid carbonated drinks and fried foods.

-Another tip: eat slowly and save liquids for after you've finished eating your food.
+Another tip: eat slowly, eat smaller portions, and save liquids for after you've finished eating your food.

-If you want to try medication, simethicone (Gas-X) is a good option.
+If you want to try medication, simethicone (Gas-X) may be a good option.
 It breaks up gas bubbles so you can pass them more easily.